 More about Kalisha

-Kalisha graduated from the BSc (Hons) Zoo Biology degree in 2015 and is now working as Head Keeper at Peak Wildlife Park.
+Kalisha graduated from the BSc (Hons) Zoo Biology degree in 2015 and is now working as Animal Department Administrator and Senior Animal Keeper at Yorkshire Wildlife Park.

 “NTU gave me the direction I needed and opened my eyes to a profession I never really thought specifically about but have absolutely fallen in love with.
 The encouragement I have received from both the employability team and lecturers has helped me to progress both personally and professionally.
 The push to undertake a year in industry helped give me the focus and drive that I needed to excel in my final year.